Mahtab-javidi88/Portfolio/README.md

 - Transfer learning with interpretability

 🚀 Why It Matters:
 Biometric security is a growing field.
-This project highlights cutting-edge architecture (ViT) applied to real-worl
+This project highlights cutting-edge architecture (ViT) applied to real-world problems with interpretability
+— a valuable asset for AI roles involving computer vision.

 ---